bird-house/flyingpigeon/docs/source/descriptions/index.rst

 You can save your settings as favourite.
 And submit the job.
 Done!!!

-You follow the log file of your in the monitor (klick on the job ID e.g. a4aa98de-ffde-11e5-b50a-bb0d01b14483). manual reload of your browser site is necessary.
+You follow the log file of your in the monitor (click on the job ID e.g. a4aa98de-ffde-11e5-b50a-bb0d01b14483). manual reload of your browser site is necessary.

 .. image:: ../pics/monitor_log_weatherregimes.png